 Julia (Julee) is an Education Liaison with FosterEd Arizona.
 She holds an undergraduate degree in family studies from the University of Arizona.
-She began her career over two decades ago working with delinquent juveniles and their families through the juvenile court, providing case management services to improve educational and delinquent outcomes.
+She began her career over two decades ago working with youth involved in the juvenile justice system and their families through the juvenile court, providing case management services to improve educational outcomes and reduce recidivism.
 She then moved on to provide in-home services to families who had been referred to Child Protective Services.
-Working with families in their homes gave her a real life understanding of the challenges underprivileged families face day to day.
+Working with families in their homes gave her a real life understanding of the challenges disadvantaged families face day to day.
 Prior to joining NCYL, she worked in foster care, educating, licensing and supporting foster families to meet the needs of the foster children in their homes.
 Julee speaks Spanish, providing her the ability to work with Spanish-speaking families, and she also has knowledge of American Sign Language.